Hobo Johnson

-Frank Lopes Jr. (born December 22, 1994), known professionally as Hobo Johnson, is an American vocalist and former frontman of Hobo Johnson & the LoveMakers.
+Frank Jorge Lopes Jr. (born December 22, 1994), known professionally as Hobo Johnson, is an American vocalist and frontman of the band Hobo Johnson & the LoveMakers.
+Hobo Johnson also delivers lyrics in the form of rap and spoken word to create his raw, often self-released music.

 Early life

-Lopes is a Mexican/Portuguese-American from California.
+Lopes is a Mexican/Portuguese American from California.
 When he was 19, he was kicked out of his house by his father and subsequently lived in his car.
 For a stretch of time, Lopes worked at a pizza restaurant in Sacramento, but he soon quit to pursue his passion for music.
 He is a fan of the Sacramento Kings and has referenced them in the lyrics to his song "Sacramento Kings Anthem (We're Not That Bad)", written about the struggles the Kings have in the NBA.

 Music career

 Early work and The Rise of Hobo Johnson (2015–2017)

 At age 15, Lopes began performing music and hip-hop.
 He came up with his stage name "Homeless Johnson" but soon made it "Hobo Johnson" while living in his car, a 1994 Toyota Corolla, and named his 2015 debut album in honor of his car.
 Starting in December 2016, he released a series of live recordings on YouTube subtitled "Live from Oak Park".
+In 2018, Lopes drew criticism from the Sacramento chapter of Black Lives Matter, who accused him of using Oak Park's name without consent and of cultural appropriation.
+On May 12, they staged a small protest that delayed the beginning of his sold-out show at Sacramento's Ace of Spades nightclub.

 In 2016, he released the album The Rise of Hobo Johnson independently, but later created a new version of the album in 2017 which had changes to the production and a different tracklist.
-After the release of the second version of "The Rise Of Hobo Johnson", Lopes signed to Reprise Records.
+After the release of the second version of The Rise of Hobo Johnson, Lopes signed to Reprise Records.
 That year, he won four Sacramento Area Music Awards: Artist of the Year, Best Hip-Hop/Rap, Best Emcee and Best New Artist.